PJDude/librer/README.md

 ## Examples of Custom data extractor

 > "7z l" - Listing the contents of the archive.
-Applicable to files like *.7z, *.zip, etc.
+Applicable to files like *.7z, *.zip, etc. (linux)

+> "C:\Program Files\7-Zip\7z.exe l"  - Listing the contents of the archive (windows)

 > "cat" - Listing the contents of the entire file.
+May be applied to *.cue files or media playlists *.m3u or any text files (Linux)

-May be applied to *.cue files or media playlists *.m3u or any text files
+> "cmd /c more"  - Listing the contents of the entire file.
+May be applied to *.cue files or media playlists *.m3u or any text files (windows)

 > "md5sum" - use it if you want to store the checksum of a file

 > "anything.sh"  - maybe not exactly "anything", but use your own script to apply more complex criteria to individual files and process the data to be stored.

 ## Usage tips: